lsst-sqre/phalanx/docs/ops/bootstrapping.rst

    See :ref:`service-notes` for more details on special considerations for individual services.

 #.
-Generate the secrets for the new environment with `/installer/generate_secrets.py <https://github.com/lsst-sqre/phalanx/tree/master/installer/generate_secrets.py>`__ and store them in Vault with `/installer/push_secrets.sh <https://github.com/lsst-sqre/phalanx/tree/master/installer/push_secrets.sh>`__.
+Generate the secrets for the new environment and store them in Vault with `/installer/update_secrets.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/update_secrets.sh>`__.
    This is where you will need the write key for the Vault enclave.

 #.
-Run the installer script at `/installer/install.sh <https://github.co/lsst-sqre/phalanx/tree/master/installer/install.sh>`__.
+Run the installer script at `/installer/install.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/install.sh>`__.

    If the installation is using a dynamically-assigned IP address, while the installer is running, wait until the ingress-nginx-controller service comes up and has an external IP address; then go set the A record for your endpoint to that address (or set an A record with that IP address for the ingress and a CNAME from the endpoint to the A record).
    For installations that are intended to be long-lived, it is worth capturing the IP address at this point and modifying your configuration to use it statically should you ever need to reinstall the instance.